SAP-archive/docs/concepts/collaboration/organizations.md

 If you are the administrator of an organization, you can change the organization's settings, such as change the organization's name, assign permissions, make the organization private or public, and delete the organization.
 You do this on the **Settings and Permissions** tab.

+If you change an **organization** from private to public, the existing private bots of the organization remain private, that is, they remain visible only to the members of the organization.
+(Note: To change a **bot** from private to public, go to the settings for the bot and click **Danger Zone** and then **MAKE PUBLIC**.)

+If you change an **organization** from public to private, the existing public bots of the organization are also made private.

 ## Create and manage teams

 If you are the administrator of an organization, you can create and manage teams within the organization and assign additional permissions to them.
-See also Permissions.
+See also [Permissions](https://cai.tools.sap/docs/concepts/organization-account).

 ### Create teams